CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/_index.md

 ---
 title: "Wait For Task(s)"
 linkTitle: "Wait For Task(s)"
-description: "Wait for task or multiple tasks."
+description: "Wait for a task or multiple tasks."
 ---